robstave/angular2-training/session-two/page1.md

 ## Optional and default parameters

 Functions can have optional parameters.
 This is similar in a way to how javascript works.
 In javascript, nothing really stopped you from adding more of less parameters to a function call.
 You just had to deal with a lot of undefined values.
-Its basically similar, however, the signature is checked in the ide.
 The optional parameters are indicated with a ? and should follow required parameters.

 ```typescript
 enum Color { Red, Blue, Green };

 function buildCar(make: string, color: Color, year: number, option1?: string, option2?: string): string {
     let str = "You have a " + year + " " + Color[color] + " " + make;
     if (option1) {